ZeldaIV/AuthServer/README.md

 and create a signing certificate for the tokens and update the location of your certificates.

-To generate such certificates have a look in the <code> docker/OpenSsl <code> folder.
+To generate such certificates have a look in the <code> docker/OpenSsl </code> folder.
 These commands will generate the necessary certificates and put them in the Certificates folder in the root dir.

 This will work out of the box for testing locally